-High School Football Preview: Garden City Buffaloes
+High school football preview: Garden City Buffaloes

 GARDEN CITY, Kan.
 (KSNW) — The Garden City Buffaloes are once again one of the most slept-on teams in the 6A class, but they have the talent to make some noise in the playoffs this season.

-Senior Quarterback Ethan Gomez says, “I think it would be holding each other accountable, going full effort, and just doing our job.
-Not trying to do anything extra, just doing our job with full 100% effort and flying around.”
+“I think it would be holding each other accountable, going full effort, and just doing our job.
+Not trying to do anything extra, just doing our job with full 100% effort and flying around,” said senior quarterback Ethan Gomez.

 Last year, they went 7-3, but they were bounced out of the playoffs against Topeka-Washburn.
 This season will be like how it has always been with Brian Hill as head coach: the run-heavy, under-center offense that is going to use its physicality to punish defenses.